Șerban Cantacuzino: Siege of Vienna 1683

 On 22 July, Cantacuzino's forces were moved to Schönbrunn.
 From here, Prince Cantacuzino had repeatedly sent word to the defenders of Vienna, through their informant in the Turkish camp, Georg Kunitz, that his troops would immediately leave the work on the bridge and withdraw without a fight as soon as the troops of the Duke of Lorraine arrived.
 Cantacuzino also asked the Austrians to give a few fake cannon shots when they see the Wallachians working on the construction of the bridge, and they will withdraw immediately.
 On 30 August, Cantacuzino's troops, after working all night on the bridge, left at the first cannon shots, according to the agreement established by Kunitz with the commanders of the Austrian troops.

 On 1 September, Șerban ordered his soldiers to make a three-meter oak cross in the Gatterhölzel forest, near Schönbrunn, close to his tent.
-A few days before the end of the siege, he ordered his troops to bury the cross and ordered a prisoner, whom he released from the Tatars, that after the Ottomans left, he needs to go and tell Archbishop Kollonitsch to dig up the cross and raise it to a proper place where it may be daily honored by the people of Vienna.
+A few days before the end of the siege, he ordered his troops to bury the cross and ordered a prisoner, whom he released from the Tatars, that after the Ottomans left, he needs to go and tell Bishop Kollonitsch to dig up the cross and raise it to a proper place where it may be daily honored by the people of Vienna.
 After the siege, the cross was found, transported to the city, and installed inside a chapel on the spot where it was first erected.
-In 1961, the chapel was restored and now houses a miniature copy of the cross.
+The original cross was stolen in 1785 and never recovered.
+After damages suffered during the Second World War, the chapel was restored in 1961 and now houses a miniature copy of the cross.
 The text on the cross reads: